JaeDukSeo/Daily-Neural-Network-Practice-2/README.md

 * Similar to [Travis CI](https://travis-ci.org), to support PHP Censor in your project, you simply need to add a `.php-censor.yml` (`phpci.yml`/`.phpci.yml` for backward compatibility with PHPCI) file to the root of your repository;

-* Add project config in PHP Censor project page (And it will cancel file config from project repository);